 - Fresh ears to give a subjective view of the overall sound of the project.

-- Overall level and loudness increased with a consistency across all tracks.
+- The overall level and loudness increased with consistency across all tracks.

 - Increased clarity, depth and clearness.

-- Imperfections such as clicks and pops removed.
+- Imperfections such as clicks and pops are removed.

 - Continuity in EQ across all tracks.